-Oil oxidation and aldehyde generation are a big problem when it comes to cooking oils.
+Oil oxidation and aldehyde generation are big problems when it comes to cooking oils.
 As a result of using unstable vegetable oils for frying, the toxic aldehyde concentration of most fried food is 100-200x higher than the safe daily limit set by the World Health Organization [*].

-One of the most profound effects of Cultured Oil’s healthy fat profile is its resistance to oxidation.
-To determine the safety and stability of Cultured Oil for cooking, we had it put to the test.
-In a third-party analysis of Cultured Oil versus other cooking oils, the production of aldehydes was followed over time during a pan frying experiment in which different liquid cooking oils were exposed to 356ºF.
+One of the most profound effects of Zero Acre oil’s healthy fat profile is its resistance to oxidation.
+To determine the safety and stability of Zero oil for cooking, we had it put to the test.
+In a third-party analysis of Zero Acre oil versus other cooking oils, the production of aldehydes was followed over time during a pan frying experiment in which different liquid cooking oils were exposed to 356ºF.

-After 90 minutes of heating, Cultured Oil produced 6-11 times fewer PUFA-derived aldehydes than moderate-linoleic oils like avocado and olive oil, and about 20 times fewer than high-linoleic oils such as sunflower oil and soybean oil:
+After 90 minutes of heating, Zero Acre oil produced 6-11 times fewer PUFA-derived aldehydes than moderate-linoleic oils like avocado and olive oil and about 20 times fewer than high-linoleic oils such as sunflower oil and soybean oil:

-The results of this analysis are fairly consistent with the estimated oxidative stability of Cultured Oil compared to other liquid oils, based on fatty acid profile alone.
+The results of this analysis are fairly consistent with the estimated oxidative stability of Zero Acre oil compared to other liquid oils, based on fatty acid profile alone.
 To estimate the oxidative stability of an oil or fat, chemists assign a number to each percentage of saturated, monounsaturated, and polyunsaturated fat.
 The lower the number, the more stable the oil or fat.
 All saturated fats are assigned 0, all monounsaturated are assigned 1, and polyunsaturated fats are assigned between 12-25.

-Because Cultured Oil has over 90% monounsaturated fat and less than 4% polyunsaturated fat, Cultured Oil is on par with solid fats and animal fats when it comes to inherent oxidative stability, while remaining liquid at room temperature and in the refrigerator:
+Because Zero Acre oil has over 90% monounsaturated fat and less than 4% polyunsaturated fat, Zero Acre oil is on par with solid fats and animal fats when it comes to inherent oxidative stability while remaining liquid at room temperature and in the refrigerator:

 While high heat has the largest effect on oil oxidation, oil also begins to oxidize and turn rancid when it is exposed to light.
-For that reason, Cultured Oil comes in BPA-free aluminum bottles, which do not let in light.
+For that reason, Zero Acre oil comes in BPA-free aluminum bottles, which do not let in light.
 Even dark green tinted glass lets in light, especially while sitting on supermarket or warehouse shelves under fluorescent lights [*].
 Recent studies have even suggested that fluorescent lights are more damaging to oil than UV light [*].

 High Smoke Point

-In addition to high oxidative stability, Cultured Oil also has a high smoke point of 485ºF.
+In addition to high oxidative stability, Zero Acre oil also has a high smoke point of 485ºF.
 Only avocado oil has a similarly high smoke point.

 While oxidative stability is more reflective of the health impact of cooking an oil at high heat, smoke point also matters when it comes to cooking foods at high temperatures.
 Smoke point refers to the temperature at which an oil starts smoking as a result of impurities (other compounds and materials in the oil) burning, which can result in undesirable flavors, acrolein, and a smoky kitchen.

 To choose the healthiest cooking oil, both smoke point and oxidative stability should be considered.
-Cultured Oil has one of the highest recorded smoke points, while also resisting oxidation similar to solid fats such as coconut oil:
+Zero Acre oil has one of the highest recorded smoke points, while also resisting oxidation similar to solid fats such as coconut oil:

 You may think you have quality olive and avocado oils in your pantry, but unfortunately that may not be true.
 Previous reports have found that about 80% of extra virgin olive oils and avocado oils sold in the U.S. are fraudulent, rancid, or mixed with other oils [*,*].

-Each bottle of Cultured Oil, on the other hand, is linked to a single origin of production and customers can scan a QR code on the back of their bottle to look up its unique composition, guaranteeing its authenticity.
-Beyond authenticity, we test each batch of Cultured Oil multiple times for quality and purity, across a number of different measures, including:
+On the other hand, each bottle of Zero Acre oil is linked to a single origin of production, and customers can scan a QR code on the back of their bottle to look up its unique composition, guaranteeing its authenticity.
+Beyond authenticity, we test each batch of Zero Acre oil multiple times for quality and purity, across a number of different measures, including:

 Free fatty acids